caiusdebucean/Queues-Scheduling-Network/README.md

 ## Understanding the simulations
 ![Alt Text](https://media.giphy.com/media/d7TYfGxcqzrcwk1K02/giphy.gif)

-The above gif represents a rundown of the Fuzzy Logic Scheduler.
-Here is some explanation:
+The above gif represents a rundown of the Fuzzy Logic Scheduler (**incomplete but working on a simplified version**).
+Here is some explanation to the current version:

 ![Simulation explanation](https://i.imgur.com/HWYThPE.png)